amanzi/ats-short-course/website/source/software.rst

 You will need **one from each** of the following categories:

 * a container tool: one of Docker Desktop, Podman Desktop, or Rancher Desktop.
 Docker Desktop is the original, but is not open source and may not be available to lab or large corporate institutional users.
 Additionally, Docker Desktop may require "priveleged" or "root" access, while Podman does not.
+Podman provides the same API as Docker, thus the command lines given below to pull and run the container should work by replacing ``docker`` for ``podman``.
 * a 3D visualization tool: one of ParaView or VisIt.
 VisIt is a little more intuitive to new users if you have never used either one and is sufficient for 90% of what we will do; ParaView is preferred for viewing complex 3D meshes.
 * git